 A distributed team can be also called a virtual team or a remote team.
 It can be defined as:

-- A group of individuals who work in the same team but they cooperate in different locations.
+- A group of individuals who work in the same team but cooperate from different locations.
 For example, a single team with employees in New York, Moscow, and Berlin would be a distributed team.

-- Different collaborating teams, that are not located in the same place.
+- Different collaborating teams that are not located in the same place.
 This is mostly about large-scale development.
 For example, a large project might need a team in New York, another in Moscow, and the third one in Berlin.
-These teams are distributed, as each team is located in different cities.
+These teams are distributed, as each team is located in a different city.

 What is distributed team in Agile?
 A distributed Scrum team is a regular Scrum team that is fully or partially remote.
 If you want your remote Scrum team to be efficient, you should keep in mind new approaches to adopting Scrum needs.